Connector Customization

 bootstrapApplication(AppComponent).catch((err) => console.error(err));

-Bridging can be enabled/disabled either with the connector.constraints or diagram.constraints.
+Bridging can be enabled or disabled using either connector.constraints or diagram.constraints.
 The following code example illustrates how to enable line bridging.

 import { Component, ViewEncapsulation, OnInit, ViewChild } from '@angular/core';